ClarkParker/ACServerManager/README.md

 Open settings.js and set the correct values for your setup:
 - serverPath: The path to your server folder containing acServer.exe
 - sTrackerPath: The path to your stracker folder container stracker.exe (If you don't run stracker just leave this as an empty string ('') to disable it
+- minoRatingPath: The path to your MinoRating folder container MinoRatingPlugin.exe (If you don't run MinoRatingPlugin just leave this as an empty string ('') to disable it.
+Note that you can use MinoRatingPlugin AND sTracker if you will use sTrackers UDP Proy function (see sTracker manuall to set this up).
 - username/password: Set these values if you want basic authentication on the application
 - port: The port that the application will listen on (Be sure to open up this port on firewalls)